sethdjudson/ebola-origins/README.md

 # ebola-origins
 These files contain the data for the original article:

-The Changing Origins of Ebola disease Outbreaks
+Investigating the Origins of Ebola disease Outbreaks

 By Seth D. Judson MD, Vincent J. Munster PhD

-Please note that this publication is under peer review, please contact the authors if you would like to use this data prior to publication: sethjudsonmd@gmail.com
+Please contact the authors if you would like to use this data prior to publication: sethjudsonmd@gmail.com